SchumacherFM/wordpress-to-hugo-exporter/README.md

 ## Usage at wordpress.com or any other hoster without SSH access

+### If you cannot install plugins in your wordpress.com instance

 (I've never tried it, because not a wp.com user)

 1. Login into the backend.